97joep/cross-sell-product-grid/README.md

 Allows for changes in variant (and complimenting changes in grid content) & add to cart functionality.

 Suitable for a Shopify product page and/or a Shopify cart drawer.
+Designed to improve a store's Average Order Value.